Scaling-up Ecosystem-based adaptation (EbA) measures in rural Latin America

 Guatemala:

-• Workshops were held to strengthen governance and strategic planning for the inclusion of Ecosystem-based Adaptation approaches with the Departmental Environmental Commission of Baja Verapaz, Chimaltenango and Quiché (www.facebook.com/…;id=100083396797999).
+• Workshops were held to strengthen effective multi-level governance and strategic planning for the inclusion of EbA in planning instruments of the Departmental Environmental Commission and the National Environmental Commission of the Urban and Rural Development Council System.

 Costa Rica:

-• Multi-stakeholder planning process with key local decision makers are being facilitated by EbA LAC to develop integrated landscape plans and budget plans to scale up horizontally innovative EbA measures.
+• Multi-stakeholder planning process with local decision makers are being facilitated by EbA LAC to develop integrated landscape plans and budget plans to scale up horizontally innovative EbA measures.
+The Sarapiqui watershed plan was adopted by the Commission for the Sustainable Development of the Sarapiquí River Basin.

-• The programme has created and piloted decision support tools for upscaling and mainstreaming EbA measures from a local governance perspective.
-To promote scaling up of EbA approaches across the country, tools and lessons learned will be disseminated through the National Biocorridors Programme.
+• The programme has created and piloted decision support tools for upscaling and mainstreaming EbA measures.
+To promote scaling up of EbA approaches tools and lessons learned will be disseminated through the National Biocorridor Programme.
+Guidance material on integrating EbA in watershed management was developed.

-• EbA LAC supports the SBD (development banking sector) to increase and tailor adaptation finance to small and medium enterprises, paving the path for them to contribute to mid- and long -term climate adaptation solutions and biodiversity conservation.
+• EbA LAC supports the development banking sector to increase and tailor adaptation finance to small and medium enterprises, to contribute climate adaptation solutions and biodiversity conservation.

 Latest Update: